How Long Does a Pool Drain and Refill Take? (Honest Timelines for Fresno Homeowners)

 | Chemical startup and circulation | 24 to 48 hours |

-For a standard drain and restart without acid wash, two to three days is a realistic expectation.
-With an acid wash, plan for three to four days.
-These timelines assume work begins early in the morning on day one and that refilling runs continuously.
+For a standard drain and restart without acid wash, the drain-through-startup work is two to three days of actual project time.
+With an acid wash, plan for three to four days of project time.
+The full one to two week range accounts for the permit application on the front end.
+These timelines assume work begins early in the morning on day one and that refilling runs continuously once the project is underway.

 Why Fresno Pools Need Drains More Frequently Than Average

 The national recommendation for pool drains is every five to seven years for well-maintained pools.
-In Fresno, that interval is often shorter.
+In Fresno, that interval is often shorter — and the three-year city rule is calibrated around that reality, allowing one drain per pool inside that window without requiring additional supporting documentation.

 When calcium hardness climbs above 500 to 600 ppm, no amount of chemical management fully compensates.
 Scale forms on surfaces and equipment.
 Water chemistry becomes increasingly difficult to balance.
 Chlorine works less efficiently.
-The only real solution at that point is dilution, which means a partial or full drain and refill.
+The only real solution at that point is dilution.

 Many Fresno pool owners who maintain consistent chemistry will find they need a drain every two to three years rather than five to seven.
 This is not a sign of poor maintenance.
-It is the predictable result of filling and topping off a pool repeatedly with some of the hardest water in California.
+It is the predictable result of filling and topping off a pool repeatedly with some of the hardest water in California, and of relying on tablets as the only chlorine source.

 When a Partial Drain Makes More Sense